ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/scalars.md

 Some scalars like `TimeSpan` or `Uuid` have options like their serialization format.

-We can specify these options by registering the scalar explictly.
+We can specify these options by registering the scalar explicitly.

 ```csharp
 services